Business Apps

 Tools like Guru enforce governance through their verification badge system.
 Document360 offers scheduled review reminders.
 Notion has neither natively.
 For teams also managing distributed storage across cloud systems, the guide on cloud storage options for small businesses addresses the infrastructure layer that sits beneath any knowledge base deployment.

-Key Takeaway: Governance, not software, drives knowledge base ROI.
-Organizations with named content owners achieve 3x higher active usage rates, per Forrester’s knowledge management research — making tool selection secondary to establishing ownership policies before launch.
+Governance, not software, drives knowledge base ROI.
+Organizations with named content owners achieve 3x higher active usage rates, per Forrester’s knowledge management research, making ownership policies a prerequisite, not an afterthought, before any tool goes live.

 Frequently Asked Questions

-What is the best knowledge base app for a small agency in 2025?
+What is the best knowledge base app for a small agency?

-Tettra is the best starting point for agencies under 25 people due to its low per-user cost of $4/user/month and native Slack integration.
-For agencies that need a client-visible portal, Document360 is the stronger choice despite its higher monthly base cost.
+Tettra is the best starting point for agencies under 25 people.
+At $4/user/month with native Slack integration, it requires minimal setup and is typically live within a week.
+For agencies that need a client-visible portal, Document360 is the stronger choice despite its higher monthly base cost of $149/month.

 Can knowledge base apps replace a project management tool?

 Confluence remains the dominant choice for enterprise teams, particularly those already using Jira or other Atlassian products.
-Its per-user cost of $5.75/month is competitive, but its complexity makes it a poor fit for agencies or consultancies without dedicated IT support or an Atlassian admin.
+Its per-user cost of $5.75/month is competitive, but the complexity makes it a poor fit for agencies or consultancies without a dedicated Atlassian admin.
+If you are evaluating it cold, the onboarding investment is significant.

 Do knowledge base apps work for client-facing documentation?